ponderng/Sidequests/_drafts/HackTheBox-Registry.md

 {% endhighlight %}

 # SSH Bolt User Enumeration
-After adding the SSH key with the passphrase found, we're able to log into "registry.htb" as "bolt".
+After adding the SSH key with the passphrase found, we're able to login to "registry.htb" as "bolt".
 Use the command `ssh bolt@registry.htb` to get to the user shell, where the "user.txt" flag is found.

 ![](\Sidequests\assets\registry\2020-03-08_21h02_13.png)

 After claiming the user flag, we need to find the next thing to exploit.
-There are no obvious enumeration finds that allow privilege escalation, like a "sudo -l" entry.
+There is no obvious enumeration finds that allow privilege escalation, like a "sudo -l" entry.
 Instead, look for the config files for Nginx, since we know that's the kind of web server the box is using.
 You can use the "find" program to look for it quickly.

 {% highlight plain_text %}
 bolt@bolt:~$ find /etc -name *nginx* 2>/dev/null